China says 'extremely low' risk of damage on Earth from rocket re-entry

 "We have the capability to do a lot of things, but we don't have a plan to shoot it down," Austin told journalists.

-He suggested that the Chinese were negligent in letting the rocket body fall out of orbit, saying that those who were in the "space domain" should "operate in a safe and thoughtful mode".
+He suggested that the Chinese were negligent in letting the rocket body fall out of orbit, saying those who were in the "space domain" should "operate in a safe and thoughtful mode."